Sahil0499/Data-Structure-Algorithms/00_BasicMathConcept/basicMath.md

           count++;
           W = N/10;
       } Print(count); </pre>
   > NOTE: If no. of Iterations is based on division, Time Complexity will always be Logarithmic.

+### Palindrome
+  Palindrome are the numbers for which REVERSE IS EXACTLY SAME.
+  Ex: 121, 1331.

+### Armstrong Number
+  An integer such that the sum of the cubes of its digits is equal to the number itself.
+  Ex: 371 = 3^3 + 7^3 + 1^3 = 371.
+  &nbsp;  1634 = 1^3 + 6^3 + 3^3 + 4^3 = 1634.

+### Prime Number
+   A prime number is a number that can only be divisible by 1 and the number itself.
+   Ex: 2, 3, 5, 7, 11, etc.

+### GCD / HCF